-The plan was to play snippets of Beethoven's Third and Fifth symphonies at the surprisingly fast tempos Beethoven marked on his scores (listen to Speedy Beet for more).
+The plan was to play snippets of Beethoven's Third and Fifth symphonies at the surprisingly fast tempos Beethoven marked on his scores (listen to our podcast Speedy Beet for the full story).
 But Alan Pierson and some brave Brooklyn Philharmonic musicians were game to see Beethoven's markings, and raise 'em.
 And we've got the camera phone footage to prove it.

 Here's Beethoven's Third at 190 BPM:

 As fast as this feels, it's only slightly faster than Beethoven wanted it performed -- he marked it at 180 BPM.

 For Beethoven's Fifth, we couldn't resist trying to break a land speed record...here it is at 160 BPM (Beethoven wanted it at 108):